memgraph/docs/products/memgraph/upcoming/tutorials/understanding-music-with-modules.md

 Calculating betweenness centrality for each node can take some time to finish.
 The issue of slower `NetworkX` implementations is something we at Memgraph would like to address in the future.
-An exmaple of this can be seen in the next section of this tutorial.
+An example of this can be seen in the next section of this tutorial.

 ---